jvpeluso/Salary-prediction-project/readme.md

 * **yearsExperience:** The employee years of experience on the job.
 * **milesFromMetropolis:** The distance in miles, the employee lives away from his/her place of work.

-The target variable is the salary each employee receives, being the columns the following:
+The second file includes the corresponding salary (target feature) for each of the work positions in the previous file, information of both files will be used as the _Training and validation set_.
+The file also contains 1.000.000 records and includes the following columns:

 * **jobId:** The ID of the job.
 * **salary:** Salary amount paid for that job.

-### Problem description

-As we know, the job market is very complex and competitive.
-For those who want to be hired, and for the companies which want to have the best talent at their service.
-Knowing in advance, how much are you going to get paid, or will pay for a certain job or profile, could be helpful for both the employee and the employer.

-**_With the data available, can we develop a model that predicts the salary for a specific job and profile?
-How accurate can we get?
-Are the features enough for a good predictive model?_**

-We will work to develop a machine learning model, that will try to predict the salaries accurately as possible, for each job we have at our disposal.
+The last file, contains information about other positions, and have the same structure than the first file.
+On this data we will use the algorithm to predict what should be the salary for each job.

 ## 2. Data quality check

-Once defined the classes, the data files of the job description and corresponding salaries were uploaded into Pandas dataframes, each file has 1.000.000 records each.

-We've merged both files for training tasks, then, during the data consistency checks, we've found no NaN or duplicated rows, but 5 rows had a **salary 0** (zero).
-Those rows were deleted
+The data files of the job description and corresponding salaries were uploaded into Pandas dataframes, being merged to be able to analize the data.
+But first, we've ran the consistency checks, finding no NaN or duplicated rows, but 5 rows had a **salary 0** (zero), which we've deleted in the process.
+Also, we loaded and checked the file with the data on which we will apply the predictive model.

 ## 3. Descriptive statistics